Borough of New Brighton, 610 Third Avenue, New Brighton, Pennsylvania 15066 ~ (724) 846-1870

 Garbage collection is a weekly service provided by Valley Waste Service, Inc., the Borough’s contracted refuse provider.
 All solid waste must be placed inside a heavy duty garbage bag.
 There is no limit on the number of bags set out for residential users.
 Grass clippings, weeds, and garden materials (no dirt) are permitted.
 Fireplace, woodburner, and coal ashes are also collected.
 Dried, solidified paint in an open can is permitted.
 Prior to pickup, during the week, garbage shall be stored behind the house in leak proof containers with tight fitting lids.
 Garbage cannot be placed on the curb earlier than 7:30 p.m. the evening before scheduled pickup.
 The collection of bulky trash is also a weekly service.
 Individual items that do not fit in a bag should be placed loose at the curb.
 There is a limit of 100 lbs. per week or one major item.
 Major items include small appliances, household furniture, and carpeting.
 There will be no collection on New Years Day, Memorial Day, Labor Day, Independence Day, Thanksgiving Day, and Christmas Day.
 If one of these holidays falls on a Monday through Friday, all collections throughout the week will be one day later.
 If the holiday falls on a Saturday or Sunday, there will be no change in collection.

-Appliances are collected every Friday of the month during a special collection.
+Appliances are collected every Tuesday of the month.
 You must call the New Brighton Borough Municipal Building at (724) 846-1870, to request this service and be placed on the list for collection.
 Appliances include refrigerators and freezers (doors must be removed), stoves, dishwashers, washers, dryers, and hot water tanks.
 All appliances that use freon must have the freon removed by a certified technician before disposal.
 Only units with a sticker certifying that the unit is free of freon (C.F.C’s) will be accepted for disposal.
-There is a limit of one appliance per month.

 Disposal of grass clippings and yard waste can be accomplished by bagging the waste and placing it on the curb for your weekly garbage collection.
 Valley Waste Service, Inc. will collect bagged grass clippings and yard waste.
 Additionally, the Borough Street Department will collect tree limbs/wood, cut and bundled into three foot sections, and placed along the curb on Monday of every week.
 To schedule the Street Department collection of tree limbs, please call (724) 843-0502.
 The disposal of grass clippings and lawn waste on the street is prohibited by today’s environmental regulations.
 Current laws could impose fines for repeat offenders.